MicrosoftDocs/entra-powershell-docs/docs/conceptual/get-started-entraps.md

 ---
-title: Get started with the module
+title: Get started with the Microsoft Entra PowerShell module
 description: Get started with the Microsoft Entra PowerShell module, including installation, core concepts, commands, and how to get help.

 author: csmulligan